|

 Board member Hortus Botanicus Amsterdam,

-Board member Joods Museum.
+Chairman of the Board Joods Museum.

 boardmember